Two of a Kind (1983 film): Soundtrack

-The album was further bolstered by featuring "Ask the Lonely", a song which the rock group Journey had initially intended for their 1983 album Frontiers but which was only available on the soundtrack album (No. 3 Mainstream Rock); it was also added to the playlist of a few Pop stations but did not chart there.
-Additionally included was Patti Austin's "It's Gonna Be Special", which was not a major Pop hit, but peaked at #15 on the R&B charts and #5 on the Dance charts in 1984.
+The album was further bolstered by featuring "Ask the Lonely", a song which the rock group Journey had initially intended for their 1983 album Frontiers but which was only available on the soundtrack album (No. 3 Mainstream Rock); it was also added to the playlist of a few pop stations but did not chart there.
+Additionally included was Patti Austin's "It's Gonna Be Special", which was not a major pop hit, but peaked at #15 on the R&B chart and #5 on the Dance chart in 1984.